Hadleigh Health CentreTel: 01473 822961

 The Practice runs a weekly diabetic clinic (usually for diabetics not on insulin).
-The clinic is run by our specialist Practice Nurses Heather and Liz and overseen by Dr Cope who has a special interest in diabetes.
+The clinic is run by our specialist Practice Nurses Heather, Danielle and Liz and overseen by Dr Lyons and Dr Pettitt who have a special interest in diabetes.
 The aim of the clinic is to provide education, support and monitoring of your condition and early detection and prevention of complications

 All Doctors provide a complete and confidential family planning advice service.
 We also provide emergency contraceptives.
 Please contact reception to make an appointment with our nurses or a doctor.
-Drs Cope and Croot are qualified to administer long-acting contraception implants and Intra-Uterine Systems (IUS or 'the coil').
+Drs Croot and Pettitt are qualified to administer long-acting contraception implants and Intra-Uterine Systems (IUS or 'the coil').

 We are fully equipped to carry out minor surgical procedures, dressing of wounds and first aid treatment.
 Please discuss this with your Doctor who will then arrange for you to be given an appointment.

 Our Practice Nurses offer travel advice including administering a limited number of free NHS immunisations.

 If you are between the age of 40 and 74 you may receive a letter for an NHS Health check from the NHS Screening Services.
 If you receive a letter, please make an appointment with one of our Health Care Assistants.

 Weekly appointments are available with our trained Practice Nurses for advice and support on smoking cessation.
 Our Practice Nurses will offer you a tailored programme to help you quit and can prescribe various stop smoking treatments to help you kick the habit.
 Patients may self refer into this clinic by contacting us for an appointment.